LSD and MDMA — Candyflipping Defined

 - You’re using substances like LSD or MDMA to avoid withdrawal symptoms and have an increased tolerance

 - Changes in personality, mood, motivation levels, etc.

 Get Help for LSD and MDMA Addiction Today

 Each situation is unique, which is why you must seek individualized support.
-If you have lost control over your degree of substance use, it’s time to partner with an evidence-based treatment facility like Zinnia Healing.
+If you have lost control over your degree of substance use, it’s time to partner with an evidence-based treatment facility like Zinnia Health.
 Contact us online or call (855) 430-9439 to discuss your needs today.